entorb/readout_MT681_Power/README.md

 * micro controller ESP01S (Wi-Fi and MicroUSB power connector)
 * pre-installed software Tasmota V13.3

-so no Arduino programming and no soldering ;-)
+So no Arduino programming and no soldering ;-)

 ## Setup